Talented Students Program (TSP)

 What is the TSP?

-The TSP allows the Faculty of Science to design a program around the needs of talented students.
+The Talented Students Program (TSP) allows the Faculty of Science to design a program around the needs of talented students.
 Some students are able to enrol in subjects or in combinations of subjects not normally available within the degree.

 An additional option for undergraduate students